Frequently Asked Questions

 It’s really easy!
 All of our research labs welcome undergrads, and many Biology majors choose to do several semesters of undergraduate research.
 We also offer an undergraduate certificate program in biological research, which allows you to gain additional scientific communication and presentation skills and looks great on your resume.

 I’m pre-med.
-Is the TWU Biology Department the right choice for me?
+Is the TWU Biology Division the right choice for me?

 What is the Medical Technology program?
 How is that different from the pre-med track?